Introduction to Financial Aid

 3. What happens next?

-Several things happen once your FAFSA and application for admission have been submitted.
+Several things happen once your FAFSA (or CADAA) and application for admission have been submitted.

 4. What kinds of financial aid are available?

 At Cal Lutheran, we use many different types of financial aid.
 Using your FAFSA information, we evaluate your eligibility for federal and state aid.
 The majority of financial aid we offer comes directly from Cal Lutheran as academic scholarships, grant aid, or other scholarships.

 Many students find additional assistance through private resources such as businesses, churches, and online scholarship searches.